thojmr/PregnancyPlus/README.md

 </br>

 ## High Poly Mesh
-- If you are looking for a higher poly base mesh to make up for Koikatsu's lack of belly polygons, you can try this high poly uncensor (mesh) [Look for [KK][Female]Highpoly_vX.X.zip Here](https://ux.getuploader.com/nHaruka_KK/)  They have done a decent job of preventing cloth clipping with the latest versions.
-So if you want smoother belly shapes for screenshots, it's a good idea to try it.
+- If you are looking for a higher poly base mesh to make up for Koikatsu's lack of belly polygons, you can use this high poly uncensor (mesh) [Look for [KK][Female]Highpoly_vX.X.zip Here](https://ux.getuploader.com/nHaruka_KK/)  They've done a decent job to prevent clipping with the latest versions.
+So if you want a smoother belly  for screenshots, it's a good idea to try it.
   - To use it in studio/maker just extract that zip into `<root game folder>/mods/MyMods/`.
 Then in game, find the Uncensor dropdown and select "High Poly".
-- They exists for HS2/AI as well if you look around, but generally there are plenty of polygons in those games.
+- High Poly meshes exist for HS2/AI as well if you look around, but generally there are plenty of polygons in those games.

 </br>

-## Notes
-- There will always be some amount of cloth clipping.
-You can use the Cloth Offset slider to help with it, but It's a difficult problem to solve.

 ### Some PregnancyPlus technical details
 - Instead of manipulating the bones like KK_Pregnancy does, this mod alters the mesh itself with blendshapes computed at runtime, which has benefits and drawbacks.